Skip to main content

 The Principle of Voluntary Participation

-For a to be considered voluntary under the ADA, your decision to participate must be a true choice, free from undue pressure.
+For a wellness program to be considered voluntary under the ADA, your decision to participate must be a true choice, free from undue pressure.
 This applies specifically to programs that include medical examinations (like blood tests or biometric screenings) or ask disability-related questions.

 Protecting Your Medical Information

 Confidentiality is a paramount concern under the ADA.
-Any collected through a wellness program must be kept separate from your personnel file and treated with the highest level of privacy.
+Any medical information collected through a wellness program must be kept separate from your personnel file and treated with the highest level of privacy.
 Employers are generally permitted to receive this data only in an aggregated form.
 This means they can see overall trends ∞ like the percentage of the workforce with high blood pressure ∞ but they cannot access individual results that could identify you personally.

 This ensures that your health journey remains your own, and the data you share to inform that journey is used only for its intended purpose within the wellness program.